billster45/ScienceCritAI/README.md

 ---

 ### [The Impact of Pomegranate Supplementation on Physiological Parameters in Athletes and Healthy Individuals: A Systematic Review and Meta-Analysis](https://billster45.github.io/ScienceCritAI/Pomegranate_sport_summary_20241023_183652.html)
 **Why read this:** This systematic review and meta-analysis investigates the health benefits of pomegranate supplementation, particularly its effects on cardiovascular health and antioxidant status in athletes and healthy individuals.
-The findings indicate significant improvements in cardiovascular markers and reduced oxidative stress, suggesting that pomegranate could be a valuable addition to dietary strategies aimed at enhancing athletic performance and overall health.
+The findings indicate significant improvements in cardiovascular markers and reduced oxidative stress, suggesting that pomegranate could be a valuable addition to the diets of those seeking to enhance athletic performance and overall health.

 **Date:** 2024-10-23